dbt-labs/docs.getdbt.com/website/docs/docs/deploy/job-scheduler.md

 When compared to deployment jobs, the scheduler behaves differently when handling [continuous integration (CI) jobs](/docs/deploy/cloud-ci-job).
 First, it queues a CI job to be processed when it's triggered to run by a Git pull request.
 And, the conditions the scheduler checks to determine if the run can start executing are also different:

 - **Will the CI run consume a run slot?** &mdash; CI runs don't consume run slots and will never block production runs.
 - **Does this same job have a run already in progress?** &mdash; CI runs can execute concurrently (in parallel).
 CI runs build into unique temporary schemas, and CI checks execute in parallel to help increase team productivity.
+Teammates never have to wait to get a CI check review.

 ## Job memory